 Tommy Neblett joined the Conservatory in 1994 and is dean of dance.

-He has been in the dance profession for over 35 years, first as a performer and then as a choreographer, educator, and administrator.
-Outside of the Conservatory, he is coartistic director (with his wife Diane, Arvanites) of Prometheus Dance and the Elders Ensemble (a group of post-professional dancers aged 60 to 93).
-Prometheus Dance was recently named company-in-residence at Walnut Hill School for the Arts in Natick, Massachusetts.
+He has been in the dance profession for more than 40 years, first as a performer and then as a choreographer, educator, and administrator.
+For the past twenty-five years, he was coartistic director, with his wife Diane Arvanites, of Prometheus Dance and the Elders Ensemble (a group of post-professional dancers aged 60 to 93).

 Neblett and Arvanites’s dances have been performed at the John F. Kennedy Center for the Performing Arts, Lincoln Center, Jacob’s Pillow Dance Festival, Bates Dance Festival, Joyce SoHo, Institute of Contemporary Art, Boston, and up and down the East Coast, as well as in Spain, France, Denmark, Venezuela, Ecuador, and China.
-Their work in opera has included Nixon in China, Alceste, and The Pearl Fishers for Opera Boston and Rinaldo and Idomeneo for the Boston Opera Collaborative.
+Their work in opera has included Nixon in China, Alceste, and The Pearl Fishers for Opera Boston, and Rinaldo, Idomeneo, and The Husbands for the Boston Opera Collaborative.

 Neblett has previously been on the dance faculties of Harvard University, Emerson College, Walnut Hill School for the Arts, the Dance Complex, and the Oure Idraetshojskole in Denmark.